ShunxinWang/ShunxinWang.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewers for ECCV, Neurips, WiCV ICPR, ICIAP.
+* Reviewers for ECCV, Neurips, WiCV, ICPR, ICIAP.